icollier77/Bootstrap-Portfolio/README.md

 <!-- GETTING STARTED -->
 ## `Getting Started`

+As this is a re-build project, many design aspects were described in the [previous webpage repo][previous-repo-url].

-<p>I did not create a new wireframe as this was about recreating an existing webpage.
+<p>I also did not create a new wireframe as this was about recreating an existing webpage.
 However, the layout slightly changed from the previous version as there was no requirement to make one card larger than the others.
-I leverage the flex layout in Bootstrap with rows and columns to arrange my project cards and make the layout responsive.</p>
+I leveraged the flex layout in Bootstrap with rows and columns to arrange my project cards and make the layout responsive.</p>

-However, in general, using [Figma][figma-url] is very beneficial when building a website is the service provides all information I would need to create and customize the layout: margins, padding, colours, fonts, etc, which I can copy directly as css code.
+However, in general, using [Figma][figma-url] is very beneficial when building a website as the service provides all the information I would need to create the layout and customize the design: margins, padding, colours, fonts, etc, which I can copy directly as css code in Figma.

 ### `Colour Palette`